merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/project/docs/nitro.md

 Before using, you need of course [node](https://nodejs.org/) installed.
 Nitro is always tested with the current
-["Active LTS" version of node.js](https://github.com/nodejs/Release#release-schedule) (release 16.x) and at the moment also with the LTS maintenance versions (release 12.x and 14.x).
+["Active LTS" version of node.js](https://github.com/nodejs/Release#release-schedule) (release 16.x) and at the moment also with the LTS maintenance version (release 14.x).

 Install the project dependencies in the project root: